spring-cloud-services-samples/animal-rescue/README.md

 The frontend application is implemented in ReactJS, and is pushed with static buildpack.
 Because of it's static nature, we had to do the following
 1. `homepage` in `package.json` is set to `/rescue`, which is the path we set for the frontend application in gateway config (`frontend/gateway-config.json`).
 This is to make sure all related assets is requested under `/rescue` path as well.
 1. `Sign in to adopt` button is linked to `/rescue/login`, which is a path that is `sso-enabled` in gateway config (`frontend/gateway-config.json`).
 This is necessary for frontend apps bound to a sub path on gateway because the Oauth2 login flow redirects users to the original requested location or back to `/` if no saved request exists.
 This setting is not necessary if the frontend app is bound to path `/`.
-1. `REACT_APP_BACKEND_BASE_URL` is set to `/backend` in build script, which is the path we set for the backend application in gateway config (`backend/gateway-config.json`).
+1. `REACT_APP_BACKEND_BASE_URI` is set to `/backend` in build script, which is the path we set for the backend application in gateway config (`backend/gateway-config.json`).
 This is to make sure all our backend API calls are appended with the `backend` path.

 ## Try it out